 However, growth of online penetration has actually slowed from 7.4 percent in 2014 to 6.9 percent in 2015.
 So how are the internet goliaths acting to drive up their audience, and what role does this play in the larger digital trends we experienced in 2015?

-Alphabet – the holding company formerly known as Google, along with Facebook, sought to drive the cost of connected world down.
+Alphabet – the holding company formerly known as Google, along with Facebook, sought to drive the cost of a connected world down.
 Alphabet’s Project Loon, actually involves helium balloons released worldwide to deliver low-cost internet for the offline audience.
 Fifteen meters wide and described as resembling “giant, white pumpkins,” these futuristic devices could be a solution for millions across the globe.

 Alphabet claims this will bring widespread economic and social benefits to those in rural or undeveloped regions that are currently not accessible through cell tower coverage.